ehtishammubarik/terraform_treasures/README.md

-# terraform_treasures
+# Terraform_treasures
-Dive into basic terraform scripts modules and methods..
-We will work on various terraform ready to deploy shit here for common scenarios --
+Dive into common terraform scripts modules and workflows..
+We will work on terraform ready to deploy shit here for common scenarios --
+Give us most common scenarios that you think every one faces for cloud that requires automation.
+We will create scripts for that and push here for every one's use...